nautobot/nautobot/nautobot/docs/rest-api/overview.md

 #### Default/?depth=0

-`?depth` parameter defaults to 0 and offers a very lightweight view of the API where all object-related fields are represented by only their primary keys:
+`?depth` parameter defaults to 0 and offers a very lightweight view of the API where all object-related fields are represented by only their URLs:

 ```no-highlight
 curl -s -X GET \